By Cathy Jones (2012, updated 2025)

-‘Greystanes’ is a Victorian Regency style house and was built for Charles (c.1841-1891) and his wife Mary Hale Lawson (nee Town).
-Lawson was the grandson of William Lawson, who of the Blue Mountains explorers and receipiant of land grant in 1808 for 500 acres which included Prospect Hill.
+Lawson was the grandson of William Lawson, one of the Blue Mountains explorers, who received a land grant in 1808 for 500 acres which included Prospect Hill.
 Lawson’s father Nelson built a large home called ‘Greystanes House’ on this land.
-The name of this Strathfield house is an obvious reference to the other Lawson family property.
+It is assumed the name of the Strathfield property is a reference to the family estate.

-In October 1950, the house was sold by Andrew Watt to John Joseph Shanahan, railways clerk and Gregory Shanahan, public servant for £3300.
+In October 1950, the property transferred to John Joseph Shanahan, railways clerk and Gregory Shanahan, public servant for £3300.
 In December 1951, the house was sold to Guiseppe Russo, a confectioner and his wife Venera.
 In November 1953, the house was sold to Salvatore and Carmela Spano.

 References